Skip to main content

 FlowFn vs n8n

-n8n is the developer’s pick — open source, code-friendly, self-hostable.
+n8n is the developer’s pick — source-available (fair-code), code-friendly, self-hostable.
 FlowFn is hosted-first and AI-native, accessible to non-engineers, with forms and dashboards baked in.
 Ship workflows without DevOps, and share them across the whole team.

 The short version